wdmvv/raw/README.md

 # raw
 raw(very)

-(actually attempt to create something bigger than weak script)
+(actually an attempt to create something bigger)

 I 'will' update this in future